sedwards93/CV/README.md

 :construction: Under Construction! :construction:
 ## Symion Edwards
-After working and living abroad, I am at the beginning of an exciting career change into the world of tech, and am currently completing a 12 week full-stack developer bootcamp at Makers Academy.
-Having had roles within the public sector and education, I am all too familiar with working with antiquated systems, which has fuelled my desire to learn to use my logic and creativity to build usable and intuitive products.
+Hello!
+I'm Symion, a junior full stack developer and recent Makers Academy graduate.
+A career-changer, with extensive experience within higher education and the public sector, I am eager to continue my venture into the world of tech, using my  logic and creativity to build usable and intuitive products.

 ## Projects